rfvgyhn/min-ed-launcher/README.md

        `konsole -e ./MinEdLauncher %command% /autorun /autoquit /EDH`
 5. Launch your game as you normally would in Steam
 #### Epic
-1. Download the [latest release] for Windows
+1. Download the [latest release] for your operating system
-2. Extract executables from the zip archive
+2. Extract executable from the zip/tar archive
-3. Navigate to your Elite Dangerous install location (folder that contains `EDLaunch.exe`)
+3. Place `MinEdLauncher` in your Elite Dangerous install location so that it's in the same folder as `EDLaunch.exe`.

-4. Copy `MinEdLauncher.exe`
+##### Windows
-5. Delete or rename `EDLaunch.exe` (e.g. `EDLaunch.exe.bak`)
+1. Delete or rename `EDLaunch.exe` (e.g. `EDLaunch.exe.bak`)
-6. Copy and rename `MinEdLauncher.Bootstrap.exe` to `EDLaunch.exe`.
+2. Copy and rename `MinEdLauncher.Bootstrap.exe` to `EDLaunch.exe`.
 This step is required because Epic doesn't allow changing the game's startup application.
 If someone knows how to modify the game's manifest file (`EliteDangerous/.egstore/*.manifest`), this could be avoided.
 Please open a [new issue] if you can help with this.
 This also means any time the game updates or you verify your game files, you'll have to replace `EDLaunch.exe` with `MinEdLauncher.Bootstrap.exe`.
-7. Update your launch options to auto start your preferred product
+3. Update your launch options to auto start your preferred product
     1. Click _Settings_ in the Epic Games Launcher
     2. Scroll down to the _Manage Games_ section and click _Elite Dangerous_
     3. Check _Additional Command Line Arguments_
     4. Set the value to `/autorun /autoquit /EDH`
-8. Launch your game as you normally would in Epic
+4. Launch your game as you normally would in Epic

+##### Linux
+This method utilizes [legendary].

+1. Ensure you've authenticated, installed Elite Dangerous via [legendary] and setup your wine prefix
+2. Use the `--dry-run` flag and pipe the arguments to `MinEdLauncher`
+    ```sh
+    legendary launch --dry-run 9c203b6ed35846e8a4a9ff1e314f6593 2> >(grep "Launch parameters") | cut -d':' -f 3- | WINEPREFIX=/your/wine/prefix /path/to/MinEdLauncher /autorun /edh /autoquit
+    ```

 #### Frontier
 1. Download the [latest release] for Windows
 2. Extract executables from the zip archive